Commercial Air Compressors:

 The Ins and Outs of Compressed Air Systems

-From plants to hospitals, compressed air is used in a variety of facilities.
-Whether the air is supplying construction equipment in a new build or the air to an infant in the NICU, the system uses the same parts to produce essentially the same product: Compressed air.
+From plants to hospitals, compressed air is a vital component for many facilities.
+Whether the air is supplying construction equipment in a new build or the air to an infant in the NICU, the system uses the same parts to produce virtually the same product: compressed air.

 - Intake pipes suck up ambient air to filter through the system to be purified.